 Pfizer is committed to conducting business in an ethical and responsible manner.
 This includes respecting fundamental human rights throughout our operations and supply chains.
-Pfizer is also committed to acting in line with the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
+Pfizer is also committed to acting in line with the OECD Guidelines for Multinational Enterprises.
 Pfizer is proud to have been one of the early signatories to the United Nations (UN) Global Compact, an initiative that calls on companies to align strategies and operations with universal principles on human rights, labor, environment, and anti-corruption, and to take actions that advance societal goals.
 In honoring our commitment, we seek to prevent and mitigate adverse human rights impacts in our global operations and supply chains, and remediate adverse human rights impacts we may cause or contribute to.

 In line with the UN Guiding Principles on Business and Human Rights (UNGPs) and OECD Guidelines for Multinational Enterprises, Pfizer's human rights approach focuses on addressing risks that could have the most severe impact on people: our patients, our colleagues, the workers of our business partners, and the communities in which we operate.
-Our responsibility to respect human rights extends throughout our operations, from lab to patient, including our diverse global supply chain of numerous local and global third-party vendors.
+Our initiatives to respect human rights extend throughout our operations, from lab to patient, including our numerous local and global third-party vendors.

 As a biopharmaceutical company, the right to health is of paramount importance.
 Other salient human rights are the principle of non-discrimination; the right to privacy; freedom from slavery and forced labor; the right to enjoy just and favorable conditions of work; the right to a safe workplace; and the right to a clean, healthy, and sustainable environment.

-Pfizer's human rights strategy, including the procedures described herein, seek to address the aforementioned salient issues.
+Pfizer's human rights strategy, including the procedures described herein, seeks to address these salient rights.

-Pfizer prohibits the use of all forms of forced, bonded, indentured, or compulsory labor and child labor in our supply chain and business operations.
+Pfizer prohibits the use of all forms of modern slavery, including forced labor and child labor, in our supply chain and business operations.
 We recognize that the risks of modern slavery are heightened where our business partners rely upon migrant workers and other workers who are particularly vulnerable to exploitation.
 We conduct due diligence to assess and address risks of modern slavery in our own operations and in our supply chain.
 Pfizer uses a global corporate labor and human rights standard for our supplier base with a focus on modern slavery.
 The standard includes requirements for mitigating potential risk of harm to people arising from violation of human rights and labor standards.